Tiny specks of dust formed billions of years ago tell us about the birth of our entire solar system

 These discoveries are significant because they enable scientists to record the transformation of our solar system from a gassy disc into a planetary system.

-Tim Gregory, a post-doctoral researcher at the University of Bristol has been researching meteorites for five years in collaboration with the British Geological Survey (BGS) and London’s Natural History Museum (NHM).
+Tim Gregory, a post-doctoral researcher at the University of Bristol has been researching meteorites for five years in collaboration with BGS and London’s Natural History Museum (NHM).
 He recently featured in BBC Four’s The Sky at Night.

 “It’s fascinating that microscopic, 4.6-billion-year old meteorite dust can tell us so much about the formation of our entire planetary system,” he explains.